Cintas Corporation (CTAS): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Started with modest family resources, collecting chemical-soaked rags from factories, washing them, and selling them back.
-Precise initial capital figures from that era are not readily documented.
+The business started with modest family resources.
+Their initial model was simple: collect chemical-soaked rags from factories, launder them, and sell them back, essentially creating a circular economy for industrial cleaning supplies.
+Precise initial capital figures from that era are defintely not documented.

 Cintas Corporation's Evolution Milestones